- > Big Sur release date

 Big Sur release date

-Can't see Big Sur?
-You should see an alert pop up on your screen via Notification Centre, or you might have to go to Software Update via System Preferences (by clicking on the Apple logo in the top left).
+As long as your Mac is supported by the update you should have seen an alert pop up on your screen via Notification Centre.
+Alternatively you can go to Software Update via System Preferences (or by clicking on the Apple logo in the top left).
 If the update is there you will see it.
-If you still can't see it click on this link for Big Sur on the Mac App Store.
+If you still can't see Big Sur click on this link for Big Sur on the Mac App Store.

 Before you begin installing read: macOS Big Sur: should you update your Mac?